Dash-OS/ioredis-utils/README.md

 covered) way of loading all the lua scripts in a given directory and automatically define commands for you.

+Additionally, we support transformations on the custom commands (which `ioredis` does not allow natively).
+These transformers are defined inline within the lua script as shown below.

 ```js
 /* @flow */
 import type Redis from 'ioredis';